Subject Information

 Intent

-When planning our curriculum, we consider the balance between the creative and substantive knowledge pupils require to achieve success in the subject and then carefully consider the key skills and sequences required to apply this knowledge in the production of meaningful, high quality products.
+When planning our curriculum, we consider the balance between the creative and substantive knowledge pupils require to achieve success in the subject and then carefully consider the key skills and sequences required to apply this knowledge in the production of meaningful, high-quality products.

 Design and Technology is a practical and valuable subject.
-It enables young people to actively contribute to the creativity, culture, wealth and well-being of themselves, their community and their nation.
+It enables young people to actively contribute to the creativity, culture, progress and well-being of themselves, their community and their nation.
 It develops pupils’ understanding and application of the iterative design processes, how to take risks and so become more resourceful, innovative, enterprising and capable.
 It is the application of knowledge, critical thinking and key skills developed not only through the STEM based subjects but also the wider world of knowledge.
 It gives pupils skills for life and aims to create a sense of sharing and cooperation, in a creative and constructive environment.

 In year 9 pupils will further build on their skills and knowledge gained in years 7 and 8 and will now apply them to creating high quality products for a specific need or user.
 This encourages and promotes a more independent learning style.
 The projects are designed to build on prior knowledge giving pupils the chance to apply skills from previous projects whilst developing new skills.
 Each student will complete a minimum of three projects per year.